AlexanderBS468/go_ws_server/README.md

 ```

 Incoming WebSocket events are published to Redis using the WebSocket channel
 name as the Redis channel.
+The app also subscribes to Redis and broadcasts
+received events to browser clients in the matching channel.

 ## Running